Buy A License Renew Your Boat Registration Pay Fines/Restitution

 Facilities include auxiliary structures necessary to ensure safe use of recreational boating access facilities.
 A broad range of access facilities and associated amenities can qualify for funding; however, they must provide benefits to recreational boaters and/or anglers and cannot restrict access to the general public.

 Funding is provided as a cost reimbursement.
-The local sponsor is responsible for covering the cost of the project and requesting reimbursement of up to 75% of the total project cost.
+The subrecipient is responsible for covering the cost of the project and requesting reimbursement of up to 75% of the total project cost.
 A local governmental entity can also sponsor a project developed by the private sector if it provides a public benefit to recreational boaters and/or anglers.

 Project Requirements